DSC-McMaster-U/Auto-ML/research/sprint_2/VERTEX_AI.md

 **Running a custom training job**

--Create python file containing AI models
+- Create python file containing AI models

--Read data from Cloud Storage
+- Read data from Cloud Storage
-   -data_dir = "/gsc/bucket/folder"
+   - data_dir = "/gsc/bucket/folder"
-   -data_dir = pathlib.Path(data_dir)
+   - data_dir = pathlib.Path(data_dir)

--Write model to Cloud Storage (so it can be run on a different device) -model.save("/gsc/bucket/modelname")
+- Write model to Cloud Storage (so it can be run on a different device) -model.save("/gsc/bucket/modelname")

--Containerize code with docker (in terminal)
+- Containerize code with docker (in terminal)
-   -mkdir name
+   - mkdir name
-   -mkdir name/trainer
+   - mkdir name/trainer
-   -mv pyfile.py name/trainer
+   - mv pyfile.py name/trainer
-   -cd name
+   - cd name
-   -touch Dockerfile (different on mac and windows)
+   - touch Dockerfile (different on mac and windows)

    These commands make this:
    ![image](https://github.com/evan-placenis/Auto-ML/assets/112578037/c00daac8-60a5-490f-a74f-d6df9b2f94ec)

--Launch training **Job**
+- Launch training **Job**

 Cloud Storage Fuse:
 Using this tool, training jobs on vertex AI can access cloud storage as files on the local file system.
 This provides high throughput for large file sequential reads.